open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/sb-howto.md

 ```bash
 sudo tdnf install RPMS/x86_64/shim-x64-*.x86_64.rpm
 ```
-Ensure that the shim-<verion>.x86_64.rpm package is installed properly.
-If you  encounter any message, such as "Nothing to do," you can attempt to reinstall the package.
+Ensure that the `shim-<version>.x86_64.rpm` package is installed properly.
+If you encounter any messages, such as "Nothing to do", you can attempt to reinstall the package.

 ```bash
 sudo tdnf reinstall --allowerasing shim-15.8-5.emt3.x86_64.rpm